 The furniture in your kids’ bedroom should be just the right size.
 Start with a floor plan and detailed drawings of the space.
 If it is a small bedroom, avoid large and heavy beds and dressers.
 Kids need a lot of storage for their toys, clothes, and books.
 Go for wardrobes with flexible shelf and hanging solutions and choose furniture with dual function where possible.
 Accessorize the furniture with fun pieces that complement the rest of the décor.

 Your choice of bedding can influence the appearance of your kids’ bedroom.
 They introduce a new layer to the bedroom and may help you add some pattern, texture, and color effortless.
 Dolphin comforters may be a great option.
-Consider buying a few sets of bedding on hand.
+Consider buying a few sets of bedding on hand – and make sure to get a mattress suitable for the age of your child, whether it’s a toddler mattress or something suitable for an older child.
 You can mix them up at different times of the year to create new looks.

 Color scheme is one of the most important things to consider when decorating your home.
 And especially when you decorate your kids’ bedroom.
 Consider their opinion when choosing colors and get them excited for the new room.
 Finding the right color for your kids’ bedroom can be tricky.
 While your little girl may love hot pink now, they may change their mind a few months later.
 Having to repaint their room every few months or years can be expensive and tiring.
 Use neutral base colors like white and gray and two accent colors.
 That way, you do not need to keep repainting.